The new owners of BiFab vowed yesterday there would be “no further redundancies” as they look to compete for big renewables contracts.

 “We will consult with our members before we say anything else.”

-This fresh disagreement with workers’ unions over jobs comes as DF Barnes revealed that they are in active discussions with the proposed Moray (East) Offshore Wind Farm in the Cromarty Firth and the Neart Na Gaoithe project in the Firth of Forth.
+This fresh disagreement with workers’ unions over jobs comes as DF Barnes revealed that they are in active discussions with the proposed Moray (East) Offshore Wind Farm in the Moray Firth and the Neart Na Gaoithe project in the Firth of Forth.

 The firm revealed it is “laser focused” to bringing back jobs to BiFab but said job losses were a result of a lag between renewables contracts.